fulcrumgenomics/fgbio/docs/best-practice-consensus-pipeline.md

 <img src="https://github.com/fulcrumgenomics/fgbio/blob/main/.github/logos/fulcrumgenomics.svg" alt="Fulcrum Genomics" height="35"/>

-# fgbio Best Practise FASTQ->Consensus Pipeline
+# fgbio Best Practise FASTQ -> Consensus Pipeline

 This document describes the best practise(s) for building pipelines to go from FASTQ files that contain a mixture of template (genomic) bases and UMI bases, through to aligned and filtered consensus reads.

 The pipeline is broken into two phases:

-1. Getting to aligned and grouped raw reads
+1. Getting to aligned and grouped raw reads (identifying which reads are from the same source molecules)
-2. Going from raw reads to aligned and filtered consensus reads
+2. Going from grouped raw reads to aligned and filtered consensus reads

 We provide two alternatives for the second phase.
 One intended for R&D environment where it is desirable to be able to branch off from the pipeline and test e.g. multiple consensus calling or filtering parameters.
 The other is intended for high throughput production environments where performance and throughput take precedence over flexibility.